 In the United States, it is a rare day when newspaper headlines do not announce criminal or regulatory investigations or prosecutions of major financial institutions and other corporations.
 Foreign corruption.
 Healthcare, consumer and environmental fraud.
 Tax evasion.
 Price fixing.
 Manipulation of benchmark interest rates and foreign exchange trading.
 Export controls and other trade sanctions.
 US and non-US corporations alike have faced increasing scrutiny by US authorities for several years, and their conduct, when deemed to run afoul of the law, continues to be punished severely by ever-increasing, record-breaking fines and the prosecution of corporate employees.
 And while in the past many corporate criminal investigations were resolved through deferred or non-prosecution agreements, the US Department of Justice has increasingly sought and obtained guilty pleas from corporate defendants.
-While the new presidential administration in 2017 brought uncertainty about certain enforcement priorities, there have been few signs - even a year and a half into the new administration - of any significant departure from the trend towards more enforcement and harsher penalties.
+While the new presidential administration in 2017 brought uncertainty about certain enforcement priorities, and while US authorities in 2018 announced policy modifications intended to clarify or rationalise the process of resolving corporate investigations, the trend towards more enforcement and harsher penalties has continued.